esacup2016/esacup2016.github.io/pages/logistics.md

 ## Transport to the marina

-Corporate Sailing provides a shuttle servicing with two coaches/buses during the whole week (i.e. including the training days) between the Old Harbour in Barcelona and Marina Badalona at no extra cost.
+Corporate Sailing provides a shuttle service with two coaches/buses during the whole week (i.e. including the training days) between the Old Harbour in Barcelona and Marina Badalona at no extra cost.